Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like lepton searches

-These bounds apply to all vector-like tau leptons that undergo prompt decays in the detector; and aside from this assumption, the analysis is insensitive to the precise values of the mixing angles.
+These bounds apply to all vector-like leptons coupled to third-generation SM leptons that undergo prompt decays in the detector; and aside from this assumption, the analysis is insensitive to the precise values of the mixing angles.